amigazen/unix.lib_sasc/README.md

 - **Latest NDK support**: Built against the latest official NDK
 - **Builds out of the box**: Builds cleanly for anyone using the ToolKit configuration for Amiga development
 - **Compiler support**: Primary support for SAS/C with planned DICE compiler compatibility.
 Probably also compatible with VBCC (but you can use PosixLib there)
-- **Memory Management**: Efficient memory allocation and management optimized for Amiga hardware constraints utilizing
+- **Memory Management**: Efficient memory allocation and management optimized for Amiga hardware constraints utilizing native memory management features such as memory pools
 - **unix.lib**: Newly expanded and updated POSIX and C99 compliant standard C library originally by David Gay and Enrico Forestieri featuring dozens of new and updated functions including: -
 - *longlong_t*: A complete 32-bit compatible implementation of the 64-bit longlong_t type
 - *string functions*: New string functions including memory safe implementations of the snprintf family